thoughtworks/talisman/README.md

 ## [Recommended approach]
 ## Installation as a global hook template

-We recommend installing Talisman as a git hook template, as that will cause Talisman to be present, not only in your existing git repositories, but also in any new repository that you 'init' or 'clone'.
+We recommend installing Talisman as a **pre-commit git hook template**, as that will cause Talisman to be present, not only in your existing git repositories, but also in any new repository that you 'init' or 'clone'.